Barham, Kent: Geography

 The land of the village is a mostly rural and wooded right-angled triangle of land (irregular in shape) commencing with the A2 road between Canterbury and Dover on its north-east border, with its housing grouped among wooded hills and pasture of the village.
-Elevations range between 138 feet (42m) in the north to 427 feet (130m) in the south-west.
+Elevations range between 138 feet (42m) in the north to 427 feet (130 m) in the south-west.
 Barham Downs are wooded hills north-west of the village centre.
 The Nailbourne, a tributary of the Little Stour, rises in Lyminge and flows intermittently in line with the seasons and rainfall through the centre of the village.

 To the south of Barham village is the residential area of Derringstone (conjoined to the village), and the hamlet of Breach at 1 mi south.
 At the north of the parish is the hamlet of Out Elmstead.

 Community

-Barham village has its own C of E primary school, and a village hall with bowls club attached.
+Barham village has its own C of E primary school, and a shop, Post Office and village hall with bowls club attached.
 On The Street is the village green sports field, the Duke of Cumberland public house, and a care home.
 Parish Anglican religion is provided by the Church of St John the Baptist.
 Opposite the church on Church Lane is a farm complex, including barns for storage and services, which is the headquarters of a wine estate.

+The tennis club, allotments, picnic area and playing fields are off Brickfield Lane.
+Another small play area is on Valley Road in the Derringstone direction.

-At Breach, to the west of Ellam Valley Road, is a vineyard with garden centre, pottery, and day care centre.
+At Breach, to the west of Elham Valley Road, is a vineyard with garden centre, pottery, and day care centre.
 To the east of the road are the light industrial, services and offices units of Barham Business Park.

 Out Elmstead, the most residential of the three parish outliers in terms of the anciently named hamlets, contains a farm nursery.
-Access to the hamlet from the village is either from Valley Road, part of the main north-south road through the parish, or from the northbound side of the A2 which runs at the east of the parish.
+Access to the hamlet from the village is either from Valley Road, part of the main north–south road through the parish, or from the northbound side of the A2 which runs at the east of the parish.

 At the southeast of the parish is Barham Crematorium, which opened in 1956.

 Barham parish is part of the Barham Downs electoral ward, which stretches north to Adisham, and has a total population taken at the 2011 Census of 2,797.

 Landmarks

-Broome Park, at the southeast of the parish, is a Grade I listed building dating to the 17th century; its park and gardens, occupying approximately a sixth of parish land, is Grade II listed in the initial category of the national grading system.
+Broome Park, at the southeast of the parish, is a Grade I listed building dating to the 17th century; its park and gardens, occupying approximately one-sixth of parish land, are Grade II listed in the initial category of the national grading system.

 The Church of St John the Baptist is on Church Lane on the eastern hillside of the village.
-Built in the 14th century, it has a green copper spire, and has been partially remodelled inside.
+Built in the 14th century, it has a green copper spire and has been partially remodelled inside.

-At Out Elmstead are eight listed buildings.
+Out Elmstead has eight listed buildings.